 That relationship started through a sale of F-16 aircraft over 15 years ago.
 Since then we've trained with them, we've exercised with them and they've been very successful right now in conflicts going on in the Middle East.
 That's one story.

 Close allies Britain, Italy, Turkey and France have bought US Reaper unmanned aircraft.
-But they’ve been frustrated over how long it’s taken to get the strike version.
+But they’ve been frustrated over how long it’s taken to get the strike version. of the plane.
 What’s being done to accelerate that process for nations fighting alongside US forces on a daily basis?

 Years ago, it used to be that the US Air Force would operate a system for years until it was proven, then we'd export it.
 Now our partners are asking for capability at the same time and sometimes even before the US Air Force starts operating it.
 We’re trying to work to get these policies in place to allow the export and allow our partners to be capable in the coalition.
-People say, “Oh, it takes so long.”
+That's been one of the biggest initiatives that we have.
+People say, "Oh, it takes so long."
 Well, it takes so long because it's new putting these policies in place.

 You see that accelerating as everybody gets more familiar with the process?